 The previous training we went through was a week-long boot camp and there was no commitment to do any project afterwards.
 A week-long spent in class was too much class time and exhausting.
 Hence, we walked away with some knowledge but that knowledge didn’t quite stick since we didn’t apply the learning anywhere.

 The second approach (with GoLeanSixSigma.com) was a training where we were applying the tools to a real project which solidified learning much better.
-Plus, I really enjoyed our classroom training since we had an awesome instructor.
-I think it was super helpful to have a coach who helped through the project work.

 To date, here are some of FBOD’s Green Belt project successes: